Yankees vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have been favored on the moneyline 35 total times this season.
-They've gone 23-12 in those games.
+- The Yankees have been favored on the moneyline 36 total times this season.
+They've finished 24-12 in those games.

-- New York has won all five games it has played as moneyline favorites with odds of -185 or shorter.
+- New York has gone 19-5 when it has played as moneyline favorites with odds of -140 or shorter (79.2% winning percentage).

-- New York has combined with opponents to hit the over on the total 22 times this season for a 22-26-1 record against the over/under.
+- In the 50 games in which oddsmakers have set an over/under for New York, it has combined with opponents to go over the total 23 times (23-26-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.